Real or not? Brewers are contenders, Jose Berrios breaks out

 — Texas Rangers (@Rangers) May 18, 2017

 Quick thoughts ...
 Good take from Jerry Crasnick on the how the Mets' injury issues go beyond just the injury list. ...
 Andrew Marchand has a closer look at Starlin Castro's big start for the Yankees. ...
-From the things I dislike file: Dusty Baker hits backup outfielder Brian Goodwin in the two hole.
+From the things-I-dislike file: Dusty Baker hits backup outfielder Brian Goodwin in the 2-hole.
 Now, a couple regulars were getting the day off, but Baker didn't want Bryce Harper and Daniel Murphy hitting back to back, so he had Anthony Rendon in the cleanup spot and Matt Wieters and Adam Lind hitting sixth and seventh.
 But this is common sense: Why bat your worst hitter second just to separate the lefties?
 Is getting a potential extra at-bat from Murphy (or even Lind) more important than worrying about a lefty coming out of the Pittsburgh bullpen.
 Just bad managing. ...
 Speaking of the Nats, one guy struggling is Trea Turner, who is down to .236/.269/.417.
 As great as he was last year, his aggressive approach was the concern and pitchers have figured out how to exploit that as he has 34 strikeouts and just five walks.